Reduce Dementia Agitation with a Calm Environment: 5 Helpful Tips

 Shadows can be misinterpreted as something or someone threatening, leading a person with dementia to feel distressed and scared.

-Whether a person with dementia is living in a care home or with the family, it is important that they have a place to retreat to when they are feeling stressed or anxious.
+Whether a person with dementia is living in a care home or with the family, they must have a place to retreat to when they are feeling stressed or anxious.

-This doesn’t need to be a large area, it can simply be a comfy chair and a small table.
+This doesn’t need to be a large area; it can be as simple as a comfy chair and a small table.

-But it is a calming place, separate to the hubbub of the rest of the house, where they can relax and perhaps do soothing activities, like painting or a dementia jigsaw puzzles.
+But it is a calming place, separate from the hubbub of the rest of the house, where they can relax and perhaps do soothing activities, like painting or dementia jigsaw puzzles.

 For someone who is living with dementia, losing items can be incredibly stressful.

-Therefore, it is a good idea to ensure that items are easy to find and within reaching distance.
+Therefore, it is a good idea to ensure that items are easy to find and within reach.

 You can place stickers on the cupboards, listing what can be found within them.
-Or replace cupboard doors with glass doors so all the items inside can be seen.
+Or replace the cupboard doors with glass doors so all the items inside are visible.

 Recommended for you:

-Guest contributor: Ben Atkinson-Willes was inspired to create Relish (formerly Active Minds), a successful business supplying activity kits for dementia and Alzheimer’s patients.
-Ben’s drive was born out of caring for his Grandfather who lived with dementia for 16 years.
-Ben and his family noticed as time progressed, the challenge was finding things to keep his Grandfather occupied.
-With Ben’s wealth of experience and passion, he understands the positive impact that tailored resources can make to the day-to-day wellbeing of somebody with dementia.
+Guest contributor Ben Atkinson-Willes was inspired to create Relish (formerly Active Minds), a successful business that supplies activity kits for patients with dementia and Alzheimer’s.
+Ben’s drive was born out of caring for his Grandfather, who lived with dementia for 16 years.
+Ben and his family noticed that as time progressed, the challenge was finding things to keep his Grandfather occupied.
+With Ben’s wealth of experience and passion, he understands the positive impact tailored resources can have on a person with dementia’s day-to-day well-being.